Blue 407 ETR Express Toll Route logo

 Restoration progress in the GTA

-ROW locations funded
+new ROW locations coming soon

-hectares of pollinator habitat restored
+hectares of habitat restoration completed

 Creating a pollinator garden is a great way to enjoy the outdoors and beautify our spaces.
 Plants native to your region have co-evolved with the wildlife of that area and are often their perfect food!
 They require less maintenance, are less susceptible to disease and pests, and many can produce colourful blooms.